abargmann/dashboard/_posts/articles/2012-08-08-product-status.md

  - On average, our visitors submit ~0.7 Wizard Panels.
 The goal of this story is to increase that number.
  - ETA: 8/20/12, PROD:1, DEV:UNESTIMATED

+## Continued Email Marketing w/ Content Newsletters, P&P, Product Marketing
+ - As a user, I want to receive content emails/newsletters in the graduate, jd, mba, k12, college, study abroad, medical, test-prep, and guidance counseling verticals.
+ - Have tested emails for all the above verticals (8/9/12)
+ - ETA: 8/8/12, PROD:8

 ## Viewing Favorites Pages, P&P, UI
  - As a user, I want to view my favorites from a page so I can easily manage them.
  - Build an interaction on clicking the 'Heart' to 'Store' the grid item.